newjersey/vita-min/docs/adding-a-state.md

   - Calculator class
   - Submission builder class

-## Add your state to the routes file
-- In `config/routes.rb`, add a `devise_for` line
-- In the same file, add our state abbreviation to the `scope ':us_state'` lines where other states are listed
-- In the same file, add `scoped_navigation_routes` for the question navigation

 ## Add state-specific styles
 - Add your state logo under `app/assets/images/partner-logos`, naming it `[state abbreviation]gov-logo.svg`
 - Add your state color under `app/assets/stylesheets/_variables.scss`, naming it `$color-[state abbreviation]-[color name]`